-The Mobility Program enables the Licensed Practical Nurse (LPN) to complete a one-year curriculum leading to an Associate in Applied Science degree.
+The mobility program enables the Licensed Practical Nurse (LPN) to complete a one-year curriculum leading to an Associate of Applied Science degree.
 The program requires 72 semester hours for completion.
 NUR 200: Nursing Career Mobility Assessment, is a course designed to provide LPN mobility students with self-directed opportunities to prepare for placement into the third semester of the ADN program.
-Emphasis is on assessment and validation of selected theory, process, and skills covered in NUR 102, 103, 104, 105, and 106.
+Emphasis is on assessment and validation of selected theory, process, and skills covered in NUR 102, 103, 104, 105 and 106.
 Graduates of the approved Alabama College System Practical Nursing standardized curriculum may be eligible to enter the ADN program during the third semester without taking these assessments if graduation occurred within the previous two years.
 All other Licensed Practical Nurses must successfully complete this course.
 This course must be taken and completed in the spring semester before entering the program in summer term.
 The nursing program is approved by the Alabama Board of Nursing.

-Prerequisi te Hours 14 Area I: Written an SPH 106 SPH 107 nd Oral Communication Fundamentals of Oral Communication or Fundamentals of Public Speaking Area II: es and Fine Arts s/Fine Arts Elective Area III: Natural Sc BIO 220 ience, Mathematics, and Computer Science Microbiology Area IV: History, So PSY 200 PSY 210 ocial, and Behavioral Sciences General Psychology Human Growth and Development Area V: d Technical Courses.
-Field of Concentration Courses Nursing Career Mobility Assessment Nursing Through the Lifespan I Nursing Through the Lifespan II.
-Nursing Through the Lifespan III Role Transition for the Registered Nurse.
-Total 72
+Prerequisi te Hours 14 Area I: Written an SPH 106 SPH 107 d Oral Communication Area II: s and Fine Arts Area III: Natural Sci BIO 220 ience, Mathematics, and Computer Science Area IV: History, So PSY 200 PSY 210 ocial, and Behavioral Sciences6General Psychology3Human Growth and Development3 Area V: NUR 200 Students Technical Courses.
+42 1 1 1 1 1 1 1 1 1